COVID-19: Level 2 FAQ

 How do I manage my workload when I have students learning online and students in the classroom?

-We expect the majority of students to return.
+At Level 2 expect the majority of students to be in class.
 Some options for those who have students remaining at home:

-- Continue teaching online with all students working on their devices until everyone returns
+- Teach online with all students working on their devices

 - Employ relievers to work with students learning from home